Robert Walser: 1929–1956

 In the beginning of 1929, Walser, who had had anxieties and hallucinations for quite some time, went to the Bernese mental home Waldau, after a mental breakdown, at his sister Fani's urging.
 In his medical records it says: "The patient confessed hearing voices."
 Therefore, this can hardly be called a voluntary commitment.
 He was eventually diagnosed with catatonic schizophrenia.
 While he was in the mental home, his state of mind quickly returned to normal, and he went on writing and publishing.
 More and more, he used the way of writing he called the "pencil method": he wrote poems and prose in a diminutive Sütterlin hand, the letters of which measured about a millimeter of height by the end of that very productive phase.
 Werner Morlang and Bernhard Echte were the first ones who attempted to decipher these writings.
 In the 1990s, they published a six-volume edition, Aus dem Bleistiftgebiet ('From the Pencil Zone').
 Only when Walser was, against his will, moved to the sanatorium of Herisau in his home canton of Appenzell Ausserrhoden, did he quit writing, later telling Carl Seelig, "I am not here to write, but to be mad."

 In 1936, his admirer Carl Seelig began to visit him.
 He later wrote a book, Wanderungen mit Robert Walser, about their talks.
 Seelig tried to revive interest in Walser's work by re-issuing some of his writings.
 After the death of Walser's brother Karl in 1943 and of his sister Lisa in 1944, Seelig became Walser's legal guardian.
 Though free of outward signs of mental illness for a long time, Walser was crotchety and repeatedly refused to leave the sanatorium.

-In 1955, Walser's Der Spaziergang (The Walk) was translated into English by Christopher Middleton; it was the first English translation of his writing and the only one that would appear during his lifetime.
+In 1955, Walser's novella The Walk (Der Spaziergang) was translated into English by Christopher Middleton; it was the first English translation of his writing and the only one that would appear during his lifetime.
 Upon learning of Middleton's translation, Walser, who had fallen out of the public eye, responded by musing "Well, look at that."

 Walser enjoyed long walks alone.
 On 25 December 1956 he was found, dead of a heart attack, in a field of snow near the asylum.
 The photographs of the dead Walser in the snow are reminiscent of a similar image of a dead man in the snow in his first novel, Geschwister Tanner.